-Treasury proposes to process all stockpiled ore during operations, therefore reclamation of the low grade ore stockpile should not be required.
-This is anticipated to remove most potentially acid-generating (PAG) rock from the Site.
-Any PAG rock that remains at the Site would be managed using one of the below alternatives:
+Treasury proposes to process all stockpiled ore during operation, therefore reclamation of the low grade or ROM stockpile should not be required.
+The upper portion of the Plant site will be scarified, reclaimed and processed at the end of the mine life.
+This is anticipated to remove most PAG fines from the Plant site.
+Any PAG rock that remains at the Plant site would be managed using one of the below alternatives that is deemed most appropriate using empirical data that is gathered at closure.

-- Re-location to the open pit and/or underground mine below the final static water level; - Placement on the WRSA prior to installation of the final cover; and/or - Placement on top of the tailings in the TSF prior to final flooding / rehabilitation.
+- Re-location to the open pit and/or underground mine below the static water level; - Placement on the WRSA prior to installation of the low-permeability dry cover; or - Placement over the TSF prior to final rehabilitation.